spachava753/sp_zola_blog/content/a_gophers_foray_into_rust.md

 There were certain points that I liked about the experience that I want to share.
 First, the rules of the ownership system in Rust is pretty intuitive, at least for an experienced programmer, especially one that has experienced some pitfalls of concurrency.
-However, coming from Golang's succinct syntax, I felt less productive when writing Rust code.
+However, figuring out how to operate with the ownership system is difficult, especially when you might not understand why the compiler is yelling at about lifetimes.
+Coming from Golang's succinct syntax, I felt less productive when writing Rust code.
 I am sure it will get better with time and practice, but it is a stark contrast to Go's learning experience where the "Tour of Go" is enough to write decent code.
 Fracturing in the Rust async ecosystem also made me fatigued, although that's getting much better and can only improve as time goes on.
 One thing in particular that I found absolutely amazing is the advanced type system.
 I didn't realize what I was missing out on until I used Rust's enumeration types.
 Especially with `Option`, which completely removes the [null](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) problem.
-With `Option`, you aren't left wondering whether you should bother adding a null (or nil in Go's case) check as a preamble to a function's body whenever you accept references as function arguments, simply because _this is not possible in Rust!_ (You can do this in unsafe Rust, but unsafe Rust code is pretty rare).
+With `Option`, you aren't left wondering whether you should bother adding a null (or nil in Go's case) check as a preamble to a function's body whenever you accept references as function arguments, simply because _**this is not possible in Rust!**_

 ## Packages